Compact presentability of tree almost automorphism groups: Presentation of

-\begin{lem} Fix $i \in \left\{1, \ldots, k\right\}$ and let $C_i = 2d + \max(2,r_i)$ (recall that $r_i$ has been defined with the set of relators $R_2$).
+\begin{lem} Fix $i \in \left\{1, \ldots, k\right\}$, and let $C_i = 2d + \max(2,r_i)$ (recall that $r_i$ has been defined with the set of relators $R_2$).
 Then for every $n \geq 0$ and every $u \in D_{\infty}^{(i)}$ having at most $n$ carets, there exists a word $w \in \Sigma^*$ of length at most $C_i n$ so that the relation $u=w$ holds in $G$ and has cost at most $C_i n$. \end{lem}

 \begin{proof} We use induction on $n$.
-The result is trivially true for $n=0$ because the only element of $D_{\infty}^{(i)}$ with zero caret is the identity, and is true for $n=1$ thanks to the set of relators $R_2$.
+The result is trivially true for $n=0$ because the only element of $D_{\infty}^{(i)}$ with zero carets is the identity, and is true for $n=1$ thanks to the set of relators $R_2$.

 The idea of the proof of the induction step is the following.
 Given $u \in D_{\infty}^{(i)}$ with at most $n+1$ carets, we begin by multiplying it by an element of $D_{1}^{(i)}$ in order to ensure that it acts trivially on the first level of $\tree^{a_i}$.
 The resulting automorphism has a natural decomposition into a product of $d$ elements of $D_{\infty}^{(i)}$, coming from its action on the subtrees $\tree^{a_ib_1}, \ldots, \tree^{a_ib_d}$, with a nice control on the number of carets of each element of this product.
 We then apply the induction hypothesis to each of these elements, after having reduced their number of carets by conjugating by an element of $\Delta$, which has the effect of increasing by $1$ the level of the subtree on which they act.